genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

     }
     }

-Testing
+## Testing

-We can write unit tests based on auth-perms (see EventHandlerPalTest in genesis-server repo inside genesis-pal-test, it contains an example of adding an auth cache override in the GenesisTestConfig and as part of the @Before setup) For example:
+You can write unit tests based on auth-perms (see EventHandlerPalTest in genesis-server repo inside genesis-pal-test, it contains an example of adding an auth cache override in the GenesisTestConfig and as part of the @Before setup)

+For example:

-Unit test where user can complete action successfully due to permissions (e.g. JohnDoe)
+* Unit test where user can complete action successfully due to permissions (e.g. JohnDoe)

-Unit test where user cannot complete action successfully due to permissions (e.g. JaneDoe)
+* Unit test where user cannot complete action successfully due to permissions (e.g. JaneDoe)

 Now moving to RIGHT_SUMMARY permission codes.